 The Florida Medical Association designates this live activity for 13 (Thirteen) AMA PRA Category 1 CreditsTM.
 Physicians should claim only the credit commensurate with the extent of their participation in the activity.

-CEUs (ARNPs, RNs, CNAs, Respiratory Therapists, Occupational Therapists, Speech Therapists, Social Workers, EMS, Pharmacy Technicians and Dietitian/Nutritionists)
+CEUs (ARNPs, RNs, CNAs, Respiratory Therapists, Occupational Therapists, Speech Therapists, Physical Therapists, Social Workers, EMS, Pharmacy Technicians and Dietitian/Nutritionists)

 This program is approved for 8.0 contact hours by the Florida Board for Nursing, #FBN2710 and The Florida Board of Nursing – Certified Nursing Assistants.
-Florida Board of Speech-Language Pathology and Audiology; Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling; Florida Board of Emergency Medical Services; Florida Council of Dietetics and Nutrition; Florida Board of Occupational Therapy; Florida Board of Pharmacy; Florida Board of Respiratory Care.
+Florida Board of Speech-Language Pathology and Audiology; Florida Board of Clinical Social Work, Marriage and Family Therapy and Mental Health Counseling; Florida Board of Emergency Medical Services; Florida Council of Dietetics and Nutrition; Florida Board of Occupational Therapy; Florida Board of Physical Therapy Practice; Florida Board of Pharmacy; Florida Board of Respiratory Care.

 *CEU credits have been approved for the Saturday, May 19 presentations.
 No CEU credit will be awarded for the Friday, May 18 presentation.